 - Anti-aging properties – It contains antioxidants, which can help protect against cellular damage and may have anti-ageing effects.

-Vetiver roots are the underground part of the Vetiveria zizanioides plant, which is a perennial grass also known as khas ki jad and is native to India but is also found in other tropical regions of the world.
-These khus roots have been used for centuries for various medicinal purposes.
+Vetiver roots, also knowns as khus roots, are the underground part of the Vetiveria zizanioides plant, which is a perennial grass also known as khas ki jad or lavancha root and is native to India but is also found in other tropical regions of the world.
+These khus roots or lavancha root have been used for centuries for various medicinal purposes.

-The roots of the vetiver plant are long, thin, and fibrous, and can reach up to 4 meters in depth.
+The vetiver root or khus roots plant are long, thin, and fibrous, and can reach up to 4 meters in depth.
 They are harvested by hand and then washed, chopped, and dried before being used for various purposes.
-Vetiver roots contain several compounds such as terpenoids, flavonoids, and phenolic acids that are responsible for their therapeutic properties.
+Vetiver roots or khus roots contain several compounds such as terpenoids, flavonoids, and phenolic acids that are responsible for their therapeutic properties.

-Organic Gyaan offers original vetiver or khus roots with many potential health benefits.
-It provides a cooling effect on the gut as well as helps reduce body heat.
-They are commonly used in traditional medicine systems and are increasingly being studied for their therapeutic properties.
+Organic Gyaan offers original vetiver online or khus roots with many potential health benefits & various vetiver uses such as they are commonly used in traditional medicine systems and are increasingly being studied for their therapeutic properties.
 However, it's important to note that vetiver roots should not be used as a substitute for medical advice or treatment.